RoubertProgrammer/PsychEnginePlus/README.md

-# Friday Night Funkin' - Psych Engine
+# Friday Night Funkin' - Psych Engine Plus

+This is an engine that fixes some issues with the psych engine, and adding new possibilities for modding like Difficulty, Character Selection For BF ReSkins :), and more!

-Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
+sEngine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

 ## Installation:
 Follow a Friday Night Funkin' source code compilation tutorial, after this you will need to install LuaJIT.